PixlVault/pixelvault/docs/index.md

     - [What exactly is Licensing?](#what-exactly-is-licensing)
     - [What Kind of Licences Can I Choose for my Artwork?](#what-kind-of-licences-can-i-choose-for-my-artwork)

-* Mention downloading means you agree to licensing terms.

 # Introduction

 Hello and welcome to PixelVault!
 PixelVault is a web-based Pixel art editor and gallery, which  allows users to create, share and sell [pixel art](#what-is-pixel-art).